TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 9/Jeremiah 9.25.md

 ---

-Behold, the days come, saith Jehovah, that I will punish all them that are circumcised in [their] uncircumcision:
+Behold, the days come, says Yahweh, that I will punish all those who are circumcised in [their] uncircumcision: